Below, substituting "gravity" for "experiments".

-Whining that empirical reefers are different than thought reefers is a tautology.
-You cannot smoke thought reefers, 'cuz - since they do not exist in reality, thought reefers cannot be rolled.
+Incoherently babbling that empirical reefers are different than thought reefers is a tautology.
+You cannot roll and smoke thought reefers, 'cuz - since they do not exist in reality, thought reefers cannot be rolled.
 Nor can you smoke thought reefers, 'cuz - since they do not exist in reality, thought reefers cannot burn.
-Identically with thought experiments, experiments cannot be carried-out in the province of the mind.
+Identically with thought experiments, experiments cannot be carried-out - solely - in the province of the mind.

-Should by merely imagining the possession of a stack of fat doobies land someone a mandatory-minimum stretch in pokey?
+Should - by merely - imagining the possession of a stack of fat doobies land a citizen a mandatory-minimum stretch in pokey?

-The Enlightenment was supposed to have dealt the final-blow to Josh's mind-dependence (thought) slop.
-Following the ideals of the Enlightenment, the world (including gravity, a reefer or an experiment) exists independently of human minds.
-In a rather audacious fashion, Josh rejects the Enlightenment - that pillar of science, objectivity - and rationality.
+The Scientific Enlightenment was supposed to have dealt the death-blow to Josh's mind-dependence (thought) slop.
+Following the ideals of the Enlightenment, the world (including the fundamental force of gravity, a reefer or an experiment) exists independently of human minds.
+In rather audacious fashion, Josh rejects the Enlightenment - that pillar of science, objectivity and rationality.